Lab 1: Shutter Speed

 Worth 5%, Due on your blog by the end of the period.

-Borrow a tripod
+Borrow or bring a tripod

 This assignment is to creatively use very slow shutter speeds in order to mimic Frank Machalowski’s blurred crowds.